 When you're done, click Create to create the template.
 The template's summary information page appears.

-To return to the main Cloud DLP page, click the Back arrow in the GCP Console.
+To return to the main Cloud DLP page, click the Back arrow in the Cloud Console.

-If necessary, choose the name of the project in which you created a template from the menu at the top of the GCP Console.
-Then open Cloud DLP in the GCP Console.
+If necessary, choose the name of the project in which you created a template from the menu at the top of the Cloud Console.
+Then open Cloud DLP in the Cloud Console.

-Click the Templates tab.
+Click the Configuration tab, and then the Templates tab.
 The console displays a list of all templates for the current project.

-In the Actions column for the template you want to delete, click the three vertical dots, and then click Delete.
+In the Actions column for the template you want to delete, click the more actions menu (displayed as three dots arranged vertically) , and then click Delete.

 Alternatively, from the list of templates, click the name of the template you want to delete.
 On the template's detail page, click Delete.

-- Learn more about creating templates, using either Cloud DLP in the GCP Console, the Cloud DLP API, or client libraries in several programming languages: Creating Cloud DLP inspection templates.
+- Learn more about creating templates, using either Cloud DLP in the Cloud Console, the Cloud DLP API, or client libraries in several programming languages: Creating Cloud DLP inspection templates.